-With strong graphic design roots that go back to 1984, and digital branches that have extended internationally since 2000, digital innovation studio Switch United has always known how to tell a good story, harnessing the technologies and platforms to deliver in a way that is compelling, memorable and, above all, relevant to each target audience.
+With strong graphic design roots that go back to 1984, and digital branches that have extended internationally since 2000, the studio has always known how to tell a good story, harnessing the technologies and platforms that will deliver in a way that is compelling, memorable and, above all, relevant to each target audience.

 December 3rd, 2010